Maioy97/Clothes-Classification/README.md

 difficulties faced
-with the dataset's total size being less than 700mbs the first approach used was to load the whole dataset but the dataset once loaded into ram took up 6GBs which limited the avalable memory for the training the approach of loading the data had to then be changed to using a genrator function and using fit_generator instead of fit
+with the dataset's total size being less than 700mbs the first approach used was to load the whole dataset but the dataset once loaded into ram took up 6GBs which limited the available memory for the training the approach of loading the data had to then be changed to using a generator function